Mailchimp Landing Pages vs. Wishpond

 In terms of templates, both platforms offer a range of designs.
 However, Wishpond’s templates may feel a bit more modern and engaging.

-Pricing also plays a big role in your decision.
+Pricing also plays a significant role in your decision.
 MailChimp offers a free plan, but it’s somewhat limited.
 As you grow, the costs can add up quickly.
 Wishpond, while lacking a free tier, presents clear pricing structures.

 Here’s a quick comparison table to break it down: